siffiejoe/lua-moon/README.md

-This function creates a new metatable and registers the functions in the `luaL_Reg` array (functions starting with double underscores `__` go into the metatable, the rest goes into a table used by the `__index` metafield).
-In case a metatable with the same name already exists, an error is raised.
+This function creates a new metatable and registers the functions in the `luaL_Reg` array (functions starting with double underscores `__` go into the metatable, functions starting with a fullstop `.` are setup as properties, and the rest goes into a table used by the `__index` metafield).
+Property functions act as `__index` and `__newindex` functions at the same time, i.e. they should return a value when called with two arguments, and assign the third value when called with three.
+If the `luaL_Reg` array also contains an `__index` and/or `__newindex` function, those functions are called as fallbacks when method/property lookup has failed.
+In case a metatable with the given name already exists, an error is raised.
 The `userdata_size` is stored in the metatable for the `moon_newobject` function -- use a size of 0 to prohibit use of `moon_newobject` (e.g. for incomplete types).
-If `nup` is non-zero, it pops those upvalues from the current Lua stack top and makes them available to all registered functions (metamethods *and* methods).
+If `nup` is non-zero, it pops those upvalues from the current Lua stack top and makes them available to all registered functions (metamethods, property functions, *and* methods).
 A `__gc` metamethod and a default `__tostring` metamethod are provided by `moon_defobject` as well.

 ####                       `moon_newobject`                       ####